robotice-devices/relay-device/README.md

 ### BeagleBone - turn on relay at GPIO pin 44

-    #python ./driver.py -a armv7l -p 44 -m on
+    python driver.py -a armv7l -p 44 -m on

-### Raspberry Pi - turn on relay at GPIO pin 4
+### Raspberry Pi - turn off relay at GPIO #4 on board

-    #python ./driver.py -a armv7l -p 44 -m off
+    python driver.py -a armv6l -p 4 -m off

-## Read more
+### Raspberry Pi - turn on relay at GPIO #4 on expansion board

-*
+    python driver.py -a armv6l -p BMC18 -m on -r on